herbert366/smithbar/README.md

 ```

-2. Enable "SmithBar" in Obsidian’s community plugins tab.
+2. Enable **SmithBar** in Obsidian’s community plugins tab.
-3. Open plugin settings to configure your template.
+3. Open plugin settings to configure your template and see a live preview.

 ---